-On its own behalf and on behalf of: Broadwater Industries (2011) Ltd., Fraser River Pile and Dredge GP Inc., Soletanche Bachy Canada, Vancouver Pile Driving Ltd. and those members added from time to time by mutual agreement between the parties.
+On its own behalf and on behalf of: Aecon Foundations, a division of Aecon Construction Group Broadwater Industries (2011) Ltd., Fraser River Pile and Dredge GP Inc., Soletanche Bachy Canada, Vancouver Pile Driving Ltd. and those members added from time to time by mutual agreement between the parties.